microsoft/XmlNotepad/docs/index.md

 See [XML Notepad Design ](about.md) for information about how this application is built.

+This source code is available
-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+The source code is available at [https://github.com/microsoft/XmlNotepad](https://github.com/microsoft/XmlNotepad) and it has  adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.